- Can You Sue Someone for Emotional Trauma?

 Feeling grief and stress following an unexpected traumatic incident is normal, and these emotions will pass with time.
 However, when the event is so horrific it causes you to develop a mental injury that will require professional support.
 While a lawyer can help you access financial resources to give you the space to take time off work and recuperate, a mental illness professional will help you get your life back on track.

 Furthermore, seeking medical treatement is an essential first step in managing your damaged emotions.
 Your doctor will help you with the physical symptoms of psychological distress and refer you to an emotional disorder specialist for further treatment.
 Additionally, their documentation and treatment records will be valuable evidence if you decide to pursue your legal right to compensation.

 In addition to professional medical and legal support, joining an emotional support group can be beneficial in helping you manage your psychological distress.
 When you meet with others who have been through a similar ordeal, you can feel less isolated and have a safe place to process your feelings.
 Sharing your experience with others to know what you are going through can also help reduce feelings of isolation and help you heal emotionally.

-Get Expert Legal Advice for Emotional Distress Claims
+Expert Legal Advice for Emotional Distress Compensation Claims

 You must get expert legal advice to make an emotional distress claim.
 Winning these types of lawsuits is challenging because the injury is invisible and relies on expert reports and assessments.
 Furthermore, large insurance companies will also do their best to undervalue or outright reject your claim, further complicating matters.
 Splatt Lawyer’s expert team of personal injury lawyers have successfully supported thousands of Queenslanders with mental illness compensation advice for nearly three decades.
 Rely on our expertise to get the outcome you desire.